tadamus/cv/README.md

   * Liaison to the Institute of Clinical and Translational Research and the Carbone Cancer Center
   * Committed to the education and promotion of data and data services on the UW-Madison campus
     * The Carpentries Instructor, 2016 - present
-    * Data Science Research Bazaar planning committee, 2019-present
+    * Data Science Research Bazaar planning committee, 2019 - present
+    * Conduits - UW-Madison Computing and Data Research Support Services, 2023 - present
     * iSchool Advisory Council, 2019-present
     * WiscCores Showcase of UW Research Cores and Services planning committee, 2019
+  * Onboarding and Mentorship Committee for UW-Madison Libraries, 2022 - present
   * Student Project Supervisor, 2015, 2019
-  * Graphic Medicine collection curator
-  * Ebling Book Club Facilitator
 * __e-Science Fellow, 2010 - 2012, Syracuse University (Syracuse, New York)__
 * __e-Science Intern, 2011, VIVO, Cornell University (Ithaca, New York)__
 * __Library Intern, 2011, Frank A. Lee Library, Cornell University (Geneva, New York)__